-Randy explained the third option is creating another facility for AAA on the current property owned by SEAGO.
-He outlined the possible costs to build from scratch, and determined this may not be cost-effective.
-He stated that he discovered a modular office building for sale in Sierra Vista that might work and made inquiries.
-Randy presented a slide show with photos of the modular building and compared it to the existing AAA office space.
-He explained the cost to purchase the building is \$40,000 and there would be additional costs for improvements.
-He explained that originally, he had planned to asked to use money from the fund balance to pay for the building; however, AAA had monies from ADES that hadn't been spent and SEAGO asked if they could be carried over to fund this project.
-ADES authorized the funds for the project but they must be used by June 30th.
-Anything left over by the end of June must be returned to the state.
-He estimated that there may be expenses of approximately \$30,000 that won't meet that deadline, and he would need to use fund balance for those.
+He stated that he discovered a modular office building for sale in Sierra Vista that would serve the AAA well into the future and could be relocated to the Highway 92 campus.
+Randy provided a slide show with photos of the modular building and compared it to the existing AAA office space.
+He explained the cost of building is \$40,000 and there would need to be some additional costs to transport, set up, and make certain improvements building.
+He explained that originally, he had planned to asked to use money from the fund balance to pay for the building.
+However, AAA had monies from ADES that hadn't been spent and SEAGO asked if they could be carried over to fund this project and ADES authorized it.
+These funds must be used by June 30th and anything left will be returned to the State.
+He stated that if there are expenditures that don't meet that deadline, he will request authorization to use fund balance for those, but they will be recouped eventually through depreciation.